 The nausea or vomiting also known as morning sickness especially in the first trimester of the pregnancy is common.
 Generally the symptoms of the nausea or vomiting stop after the first three months but may continue even throughout the pregnancy in some cases.
-With this video guide and article, we will explain few of most effective home remedies to treat nausea and vomiting in pregnancy.
+With this article, we will explain few of most effective home remedies to treat nausea and vomiting in pregnancy.

 It is general and a part of the pregnancy and hence not a matter of concern if not in excess.
 But to deal with the condition of nausea or vomiting is usually difficult to bear with.
 So, here we bring you some of the proven home remedies to treat and deal with the nausea and vomiting in and throughout the pregnancy.